-At least 70% of the fund's assets (after the deduction of liquid assets) are invested in equities, equity certificates, convertible debentures, convertible and warrant-linked bonds whose underlying warrants are on securities, participation and dividend-right certificates, and equity warrants floated by issuers with registered offices or principal business activity in Eastern Europe, or which, as holding companies, primarily hold investments in companies domiciled in Eastern Europe.
-The securities issued by these companies may be listed on Eastern European or other foreign securities stock exchanges, or traded on other regulated markets in a member country of the Organisation for Economic Co-operation and Development (OECD) that operate regularly and are recognized and open to the public.
-A maximum of 30% of the fund's assets (after deduction of liquid assets) may be invested in equities of foreign and domestic issuers that do not satisfy the requirements of the preceding paragraph, and are listed and permissible according to article 4 of the Management Regulations.
+At least 70% of the fund's assets are invested in equities, equity certificates, convertible debentures, convertible and warrant-linked bonds whose underlying warrants are on securities, participation and dividend-right certificates, and warrants on securities floated by issuers registered in Russia, or of issuers registered outside Russia that conduct their principal business activity in Russia.
+The securities issued by these companies may be listed on Russian or other foreign stock exchanges, or traded on other regulated markets in a member country of the Organisation for Economic Co-operation and Development (OECD) that operate regularly and are recognized and open to the public.

+Up to 30% of the fund's assets (after deduction of liquid assets) may be invested in all other permissible assets that do not satisfy the requirements of the preceding paragraph.

 In accordance with article 41 (1) of the Law of 2010, the fund may invest in money market instruments, in deposits with credit institutions and up to 10% in money market funds.
 The investment in money market instruments, deposits with credit institutions, money market funds and the holding of liquid assets (as described below) may not altogether exceed 30% of the fund's net assets.
 Under exceptionally unfavorable market conditions, this limit of 30% may be temporarily exceeded if circumstances so require and where this appears justified with regard to the interests of the investors.
 The fund may also hold liquid assets as described in article 4 B. (o) of the Management Regulations.